Meet the Deputy Head of International Ops at Meero, Magali Ferare

 Three years ago Meero was a small startup with big aspirations to empower creatives around the world.
 Now, Meero has been described as the largest photography company in the world.
 We try and better the lives of photographers in more than 100 countries by providing them with guidance, educational material, a platform to communicate with each other and connecting them with top global brands.
 We are giving creatives the necessary tools and providing them with time-saving technology to ease their lives and let them focus more on what they love.
 You might wonder who is behind all this?
 Well, here’s your chance to meet the team and get to know the people that are committed to improving the world of photographers.
 Meet Magali:

 Hi Magali, thanks for joining us today.
-So can you tell us what you do here at Meero?
+Can you tell us what you do here at Meero?

-So I am the deputy head of international ops, which is a very fancy way of saying that I help head the team of internal project managers who ensure delivery on all of our biggest client shoots.
+I am the deputy head of International Operations, which is a very fancy way of saying that I help head the team of internal project managers who ensure delivery on all of our biggest client shoots and develop tools and processes to make Meero run faster and smoother at a global level.
+I also work closely with our colleagues in all of our offices around the globe to ensure that we are all learning from each other and that we’re all on the same page.

-We mobilize all of the delivery teams: Customer Service, Partners who source the photographers, the Quality team to talk about the guidelines, Producers on how to brief them, the upload team...
-Then we monitor all of the KPIs and make sure we hit all of our SLAs for all of our clients.
-We also work really closely with CSM and Sales, to validate pricing, help figure out upsell ideas, and other things!
+We mobilize all of the delivery teams when new clients sign: Customer Service, Partners (who source the photographers), Producers on guideline creation and photographer briefs, etc.; then we monitor all of the project KPIs and make sure we hit all of our SLAs for all of our clients.
+We also work closely with CSM and Sales, to validate and propose new offerings and help figure out upsell ideas.
+We have our hands in a lot of the Meero magic in Ops.

 Seems like you work with everyone!

-We’re basically project managers, which means that we make sure that things are moving, and we are supposed to anticipate problems.
-We’re supposed to say “Oh they want to open a new market or change their requirements?
-Ok great, we can figure out the time to open that market, we can figure out how to do it.”
+Part of our role is that of project managers, which means that we have to make sure that things are moving, and anticipate problems.
+We’re supposed to have our finger on the pulse of client needs and delivery processes so that if a client needs to open a new market or change their product requirements, we can figure out the time to open that market or a rollout plan for a new product lightning fast.

 What were you doing before Meero?

 I worked as a marketing and/or project manager at Stanford University for six years, across a variety of projects and programs.
-I worked on the Stanford Wine Program (which was very cool), and at Stanford+Connects, an international roadshow where we took the president and a lot of faculty on the road to show alums what's going on in the world of Stanford.
-It was very cool.
+I worked on the Stanford Wine Program (which, I gotta say… working in the wine industry was an absolutely incredible first job), and on Stanford+Connects, an international roadshow where we took the president and dozens of faculty on the road to show alumni what's going on in the world of Stanford.
+I felt very connected to the university and the work they were doing, but eventually, I wanted something a bit faster-paced than a nonprofit organization (even a world-famous one).

-When that contract ended I wanted to move back to Paris (I am Franco-American), and so I found a job doing expansion operations for an American start-up.
-It included budget implementation, office build-outs, headcount and seat planning... and some “office and happiness” as well, I had 5 offices under my care.
-But I didn't do as good of a job as Ombline does.
+When Stanford+Connects ended I wanted to move back to Paris (I am Franco-American and have bounced back and forth frequently over the course of my adult life), so I found a job doing expansion operations for an American start-up where I was responsible for building out and opening new satellite offices in countries all over Europe.
+Lots of budgeting, design, change management, headcount and seat planning... and some “office and happiness” as well, but since I had 5 offices under my care, I didn't do as good of a job as Ombline does.

-So you’ve been at Meero over a year, how do you feel about Meero since you have been here?
+So you’ve been at Meero over two years now, how do you feel about Meero since you have been here?

-It’s really interesting to see how the company has changed in a year, and as far as I can tell, its all for the better.
-I came from a non-profit background and really advanced start-ups, so an early-stage startup-like Meero was a fun challenge for me... but I definitely do better when there are rules and processes and policies.
-And here I got to help build those.
+The first year it was absolutely remarkable to see how the company was able to grow and change in a year.
+I came from a non-profit background and late-stage start-ups, so joining Meero in 2018 was a fun challenge for me.
+That being said, I definitely do better when there are rules and processes and policies in place (I’m in Operations for a reason!) and so it has also been a privilege to help build those here.

-It’s really cool to plant the seed of something and work to nurture it and a year later you see it come to full, beautiful fruition.
+It’s really, really rewarding to plant the seed of something and work to nurture it and over time you see it come to full, beautiful fruition.

 Time flies when you are having fun?

-Well, the thing I love about Meero, although it's crazy, is that Meero years are like Dog Years.
+Yes and no..!
+The thing I love about Meero is that Meero years are like dog years.

-A year or a month year at Meero seems like 7 anywhere else in terms of how much responsibility you can take on, how many things you can somehow manage to complete in that time, how many changes and pivots will get made.
+A year or a month year at Meero seems like 7 anywhere else in terms of how much responsibility you can take on, how many things you can somehow manage to complete in that timeframe, how many changes and pivots happen.
+You find yourself going, “Oh, that was 3 months ago… that’s ancient history!”

 It's crazy and I love it.